spockframework/spock/docs/interaction_based_testing.rst

 Read out aloud: "When the publisher sends a 'hello' message, then both subscribers should receive that message exactly once."

-When this method gets run, Spock compares all invocations on mock objects that occur during the execution of the ``when`` block with the interactions described in the corresponding ``then:`` block.
-In case of a mismatch, a (subclass of) ``InteractionNotSatisfiedError`` is thrown.
-This verification happens automatically and does not require any boilerplate code.
+When this feature method gets run, all invocations on mock objects that occur while executing the ``when`` block will be matched against the interactions described in the ``then:`` block.
+If one of the interactions isn't satisfied, a (subclass of) ``InteractionNotSatisfiedError`` will be thrown.
+This verification happens automatically and does not require any additional code.

 Interactions
 ~~~~~~~~~~~~